 Treatments for back pain caused by spinal stenosis include:

 Spinal stenosis symptoms often become worse over time, but this may happen slowly.
-If the pain does not respond to these treatments, or you lose movement of feeling, you may need surgery.
+If the pain does not respond to these treatments, or you lose movement or feeling, you may need surgery.

-After some spinal surgery, the surgeon may fuse some of the spine bones to make your spine more stable.
+During some spinal surgeries, the surgeon will remove some bone to create more room for your spinal nerves or spinal column.
+The surgeon will then fuse some of the spine bones to make your spine more stable.
+But this will make your back more stiff.

 Many people with spinal stenosis are able to be active with the condition, although they may need to make some changes in their activities or work.

-Spine surgery will often partly or fully relieve symptoms.
+Spine surgery will often partly or fully relieve symptoms in your legs or arms.
 It is hard to predict if you will improve and how much relief surgery will provide.

 Call your health care provider if you have symptoms of spinal stenosis.